-The guide consists of nine chapters.
+The guide consists of eleven chapters.
 This chapter provides an introduction and an overview.
 Chapter 2 provides the rationale for "Why O&M?"
 Chapter 3 discusses O&M management issues and their importance.
 Chapter 4 examines Computerized Maintenance Management Systems (CMMS) and their role in an effective O&M program.
 Chapter 5 looks at the different types of maintenance programs and definitions.
 Chapter 6 focuses on maintenance technologies, particularly the most accepted predictive technologies.
-Chapter 7 explores O&M procedures for the predominant equip ment found at most Federal facilities.
-Chapter 8 describes some of the promising O&M technologies and tools on the horizon to increase O&M efficiency.
-Chapter 9 provides ten steps to initiating an operational efficiency program.
+Chapter 7 describes the building commissioning process and how it contributes to effective O&M. Chapter 8 covers the topic of metering and its applications for improved operations and efficiency.
+Chapter 9 explores O&M procedures for the predominant equipment found at most federal facilities.
+Chapter 10 describes some of the promising O&M technologies and tools on the horizon to increase O&M efficiency.
+Chapter 11 provides ten steps to initiating an operational efficiency program.

 The O&M environment is in a constant state of evolution and the technologies and vocabularies are ever expanding.
-Therefore, a glossary of terms is presented in Appendix A. Appendix B provides a list of Federal contacts for training and assistance.
+Therefore, a glossary of terms is presented in Appendix A. Appendix B provides a list of federal contacts for training and assistance.
 Appendix C includes a list of organizations and trade groups that have interest or are related to O&M. And finally, Appendix D is a form that can be used to submit suggestions or revisions to this guide.

-Again, we designed this to be a useful and "living" document.
+Again, we designed this to be a useful document, and we welcome your input to help us keep it current.
 Please feel comfortable to make suggestions for changes, additions, or deletions using the form found in Appendix D.